 Mashed Potatoes and Gravy

-Still using your mother's recipe for mashed potatoes?
 All that butter, heavy cream, and whole milk help cram about 240 calories into one cup.
-Ladle on 1/4 cup of fatty gravy and you're close to 300 calories in a side dish.
-To eat fewer calories, savor 1/2 cup of mashed potatoes, without gravy.
+Ladle on 1/4 cup of fatty gravy, and you're close to 300 calories in a side dish.
+For fewer calories, savor 1/2 cup of mashed potatoes, without gravy.
 Or experiment with newer, calorie-conscious recipes for better mashed potatoes.

 Root Vegetables with Added Fat

 Most stuffing contains high-fat ingredients such as sausage and butter.
-With gravy, stuffing is diet nightmare.
-Tips:
+With gravy, stuffing is a diet nightmare.